Spatio-Temporal Log-Gaussian Cox-Hawkes Processes with Inhibition and Excitation for Stochastic Star Formation: Classical SSPSF Model and Its Point-Process Interpretation

-The spatiotemporal point process (STPP) defined in $\mathcal{S} \times (a,b]$ is a framework for modeling the number of events.
-Based on historical recorded events data $\mathcal{H}_t$, we can define the conditional intensity function for an STPP (e.g. \cite{diggle2006spatio}, \cite{gabriel2009second}, \cite{gonzalez2016spatio} and \cite{reinhart2018review}) as
+A spatio-temporal point process (STPP) on $S\times(a,b]$ is a stochastic framework for modelling events indexed by spatial location and time.
+Given the event history $\mathcal{H}_t$, the conditional intensity function of an STPP is defined informally by

-Conditional intensity $\lambda^*(t,\mathbf{s})$ plays a central role in spatio-temporal point processes, as it controls the occurrence of events in spacetime.
+The conditional intensity $\lambda^{*}(t,s)$ plays a central role in spatio-temporal point processes, as it describes the instantaneous rate at which events occur near location $s$ and time $t$, conditional on the past history.